 - Bond counsel to Washington Health Care Facilities Authority for a variety of bond offerings to finance health care facilities throughout the Washington State, ranging from large, regional hospital systems to rural health clinics.

-- Bond counsel to King County for a variety of tax-exempt and taxable bond offerings, including a $24 million bond financing for a capital grant program to support local art and cultural institutions and preserve historic landmarks.
+- Bond and disclosure counsel to King and Snohomish Counties for a variety of tax-exempt and taxable limited tax general obligation bond offerings, including green bond offerings.

-- Volunteer Coach for Si View Parks youth basketball league
+- Si View Parks youth basketball league, Volunteer Coach

-- Recognized as a 2018 Rising Star by Washington Super Lawyers
+- Repeatedly recognized as a Rising Star by Washington Super Lawyers, most recently in 2020.

 - Rising Star, Mountain States Super Lawyers, 2014 and 2015